Masashi-desu/zmk-layout-shift-MacWin/README.md

 [ English / [日本語](README_ja.md) ]

-This module provides a mechanism to dynamically shift keyboard layouts at runtime, primarily intended to solve discrepancies when an OS is configured for a non-US layout (e.g., JIS).
+This module provides mechanisms to dynamically shift keyboard layouts at runtime and to switch between US and JIS host layouts.
+It is primarily intended to solve discrepancies when an OS is configured for a non-US layout (e.g., JIS).

-Specifically, this module provides a behavior `&kpls` that maps keycodes according to the current layout shift state.
+Specifically, this module provides behaviors like `&kpls` and `&kple` that map keycodes according to the current layout shift or layout environment state.
 By overriding the `&kp` behavior with `&kpls`, it works without modifying your keymap, while preserving [Keymap Editor](https://nickcoutsos.github.io/keymap-editor/) compatibility.

 ## Behaviors

 This module defines the following behaviors:

+### Layout Shift

 - `&kpls`: A layout-aware version of `&kp`; maps keycodes according to the current layout shift state.
 For example, `&kpls EQUAL` normally outputs `=`, but outputs `_` (which is `=` in JIS layout) when JIS layout is enabled.
 - `&tog_ls`: Toggles the layout shift state